gjkaur/Machine_Learning_Roadmap_From_Novice_to_Pro/README.md

 - **Model Confidence 🎉**: Evaluate your model's performance using essential metrics like accuracy scores, confusion matrices, recall, precision, and F1 scores.
 - **Handling Unbalanced Data ⚖️**: Tackle unbalanced datasets with the SMOTE method, ensuring reliable model training.
 - **Feature Importance 🌐**: Explore the concept of feature importance, identifying key factors influencing your decisions.
-- **Model Evaluation 📏**: Gain confidence in your model's performance by assessing its accuracy, confusion matrix, recall, precision, and f1-score.
-- **Handling Unbalanced Data ⚖️**: Explore methods for dealing with unbalanced datasets, a common issue in classification.
-- **Feature Selection 📈**: Perform feature selection using multiple methods to improve model efficiency and interpretability.
-- **Saving the Best Model 📦**: Save your trained model in a pickle format for future use and deployment.

 I hope this roadmap helps you on your journey to becoming a machine learning pro! 🌟